cyberkrunk/resourcesforjazzguitar/src/articles/understanding-key-signatures.md

 $$F-C-G-D-A-E-B$$

 Let’s say that we want to add a single accidental, a sharp, to transform this into a different diatonic collection.
-We try C\sharp, but now we have two tritones, thus failing our definition.
-Try G\sharp, same result.
-Try D\sharp, same result, and so forth.
-There is, in fact, only one note we can make sharp and still match our definition: F\sharp.
-Now we have the following:
+We try $C\sharp\\,$ but now we have two tritones, thus failing our definition.
+Try $G\sharp\\,$ same result.
+Try $D\sharp\\,$ same result, and so forth.
+There is, in fact, only one note we can make sharp and still match our definition: $F\sharp\\.$ Now we have the following:

 $$F\sharp-C-G-D-A-E-B$$

-That meets our definition perfectly, but the order of intervals is different, so let’s move the F\sharp to the end of the chain.
+That meets our definition perfectly, but the order of intervals is different, so let’s move the $F\sharp$ to the end of the chain.
 Now, once again, we have our tritone at the boundaries:

 $$C-G-D-A-E-B-F\sharp$$

-If we again try adding a single sharp to the various notes, we again find that only one note can be made sharp, and still match our definition: C\sharp.
-Once again, we move the C\sharp to the end of the chain to keep the tritone at the boundaries.
+If we again try adding a single sharp to the various notes, we again find that only one note can be made sharp, and still match our definition: $C\sharp\\.$ Once again, we move the $C\sharp$ to the end of the chain to keep the tritone at the boundaries.
 Now we have the following:

 $$G-D-A-E-B-F\sharp-C\sharp$$